jarekbryk/compbioftw/README.md

 - [explainshell.com](http://explainshell.com) will try to give you explanation for every element of a command line expression that you type (try it, it's really cool)
 - [The Best Keyboard Shortcuts for Bash](https://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc/)

 ### How to install Bash shell on Windows 10

 - [Bash shell on Windows 10!
 Pigs fly!](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)

-### Three very useful and inexpensive books on command line
+### Three very useful and inexpensive or free books on command line

 - [Take Control: Command Line by Joe Kissell](https://www.takecontrolbooks.com/command-line) (aimed at Mac users, but good for everyone - as usual ;-)
 - [The UNIX workbench by Sean Kross](http://seankross.com/the-unix-workbench/introduction.html) (donationware); now with [a Coursera course](https://www.coursera.org/learn/unix)!